 What is the main difference between injection foam insulation and spray foam insulation?

-Is injection foam insulation better for old homes than spray foam?
+Is injection foam better for old homes?

-Which provides a higher R-value, spray foam or injection foam?
+Which provides a higher R-value?

-Closed-cell spray foam insulation provides a higher R-value (up to R-7 per inch) compared to injection foam (around R-4 per inch).
-If maximizing thermal resistance is your goal, spray foam may offer better performance.
+Closed-cell spray foam (up to R-7 per inch) offers higher thermal resistance than injection foam (around R-4 per inch).